 The Master of International Development Policy (MIDP) program is primarily comprised of international students.
 “We get to see how complicated and sometimes messy the public policy is in our home countries,” she says.

 Damini’s father was planning to travel to North Carolina to watch his daughter graduate, but he passed away unexpectedly a month ago.
 Damini will cross the stage in honor of her dad, who was very proud of her being at Duke Sanford.

-Yuexuan Chen PPS’21 (also known as Chen Chen) is a dedicated journalist and storyteller who is passionate about public health and infectious disease.
-Chen was the Health/Science Editor at the Duke Chronicle when Covid-19 began to rage in 2020.
+Chen, also known as Chen Chen, is a dedicated journalist and storyteller who is passionate about public health and infectious disease.
+She was the Health/Science Editor at the Duke Chronicle when Covid-19 began to rage in 2020.

 At the beginning of the pandemic, Chen wrote an essay for the Chronicle, “Wuhan is home and its doctors are family,” about the region in China where the disease first erupted.